OlavHN/comoyo.github.com/_posts/2012-07-27-backbone-on-websockets.md

 layout: post
 title: Backbone.js on WebSockets
 author: myrlund
-categories: HTML5, JavaScript
+categories: HTML5
 ---

 When we arrived at Comoyo for our summer internship, we were given a pretty exciting task: build a messaging web app, using any technologies at hand, but _without using a backend_.
-Well, not completely true – we already had a UNIX-socket backend running a slightly unusual JSON-based protocol that we were to hook into, so the problem soon became building a self-contained HTML app able to talk to it without any backend of its own.
+Well, not completely true – we already had a UNIX-socket backend that we were to hook into, so the problem soon became building a self-contained HTML app able to talk to it _without any backend of its own_.

 The natural platform choice became WebSocket-heavy HTML5.

 After [implementing a WebSocket handler in our Netty backend](...) we started thinking about our client-side technology stack.
 Apart from using WebSockets for server communication, we decided to use localStorage for client-side storage and cache, and Backbone.js for the actual front-end.
-We decided to go for CoffeeScript instead of pure JavaScript, to speed up development a bit.
+To speed up development, we decided to go for CoffeeScript instead of pure JavaScript.

+_**Heads up!** This article focuses on integrating Backbone with an asynchronous web socket protocol, and assumes some level of comprehension of how Backbone works.
+Please check out [the Backbone documentation](http://backbonejs.org/) and [its examples](http://backbonejs.org/#examples) for a quick introduction before checking back._

 # Event-driven web sockets